Ben-ita66/calculator/README.md

 # calculator
 https://ben-ita66.github.io/calculator/
-this was done using only Javascript
+this was created using only Javascript